Boeing will cut production and jobs further, and may build 787 only in South Carolina

 In April, after the pandemic first locked down air travel, Boeing said it would cut “more than 15%” of jobs at its commercial jet business, principally in its Seattle-area operations, amounting to a 10% cut companywide in a combination of voluntary buyouts and layoffs.

 Layoffs already announced will cut 10,500 jobs in Washington state.
-Wednesday’s announcements means further cuts are likely to be concentrated in Everett.
+Wednesday’s announcement means further cuts are likely to be concentrated in Everett.

 That’s because air travel demand is particularly low on long-haul international routes flown by the big widebody jets built in Everett, and this sector of the market will likely take much longer to return than domestic air travel.